 These are ingredients that the plant requires for a variety of reasons, including converting nitrogen and sulphur into true plant proteins.

-Feedback from Victorian based dairy farmer and user of this type of program:
+A Victorian based dairy farmer using this type of program said:

 “Anyone can grow grass in autumn and spring just by throwing nitrogen at it.
 Where this system stands out is its ability to grow quality pasture from June to August.
 High protein and high ME [metabolic energy] feed is what keeps your milk volume and components up”.